Man sitting on a lounge cuddling a white dog banner image

 • dogs prohibited during the day from 9am to 5pm

-• Prohibited: dogs prohibited at all times
+• Prohibited: dogs not allowed at all times

 More information

-Where possible, we prefer to share information with pet owners about their responsibilities rather than imposing fines.
+We prefer to share information with pet owners about their responsibilities rather than imposing fines.

 These resources offer more information about your rights and responsibilities: